Keith-S-Thompson/the-flat-trantor-society/005-c-standard-quibbles.md

   what "potentially designates" means.

 Ultimately, I think that the term *lvalue* can be defined *syntactically*.
-I'll work out the details later, but I think you can go through section 6.5 of the standard and determine that certain kinds of expressions are always lvalues, other kinds of expressions never are, and others are an lvalue or not based on easily describable criteria.
+I think you can go through section 6.5 of the standard and determine that certain kinds of expressions are always lvalues, other kinds of expressions never are, and others are an lvalue or not based on criteria that are easy to specify.

-The following expressions, and only these expressions, are *lvalues*:
+An expression is an *lvalue* if and only if it one of the following:

-- An identifier, if it designates an object (as opposed to a function).
+- An identifier that is not a function name or enumeration constant;
-- A string literal
+- A string literal;
-- A parenthesized expression, if the unparenthesized expression is an lvalue.
+- A parenthesized expression, if and only if the unparenthesized expression is an lvalue;
-- An array subscripting expression
+- An indirection expression `*x`;
-- A reference to a struct or union member (`x.y`, `x->y`)
+- A subscript expression (`x[y]`) (this follows from the definition of the subscript operator and the fact that `*x` is an lvalue)
-- A compound literal
+- A reference to a struct or union member (`x.y`, `x->y`); or
-- An indirection expression `*x`
+- A compound literal.

-(I don't guarantee this is 100% correct; I'll have to re-check it.)
+(I don't guarantee this is 100% correct.)

 The standard's definition of *lvalue* should, IMHO, use a list similar to the above.
 The description of the *intent* can still use the